mozilla-services/antenna/README.rst

    Anytime you want to update the containers, you can run ``make build``.

-4. Set up local Pub/Sub and S3 services:
+4. Set up local SQS and S3 services:

    .. code-block:: shell